About Elementary Education

 Our teacher candidates graduate with three times the state-required level of classroom experience in a variety of grade levels and settings.
 Our program goes above and beyond requirements because we believe it’s crucial to provide future teachers opportunities for real world connections and practical, hands-on learning.

 Why Get Your B.S.
 In Elementary Education from Minnesota State University, Mankato

 - Gateway classes introduce new Elementary Education students to broad-based teaching theory that then act as a foundation for practical application.

-- Our Twin Cities locations provides metro-area students with face to face course work and more than 400 hours of school-based field experiences in Metro area schools.
+- Our Twin Cities locations provides metro-area students with face-to-face course work and more than 400 hours of school-based field experiences in Twin Cities area schools.

 - Partnerships with seven regional school districts.

 - Semester-long Blocks allow students to progress together toward graduation, building from foundational coursework to in-classroom experience.